L1Ryx/L1Ryx/README.md

 ## 👋 Hello there!
 I'm Shawn, a gameplay/audio programmer and technical sound designer.
-I'm also a senior Computer Science student at Johns Hopkins University, and I study Music for New Media at the Peabody Institute, where I get to work extensively on game audio and interactive sound implementation.
+I'm also a senior [Computer Science student at Johns Hopkins University](https://www.cs.jhu.edu/), with game audio experience from the [Peabody Institute’s Music for New Media program](https://peabody.jhu.edu/academics/instruments-areas-of-study/music-for-new-media/).

 I'm comfortable with:
 - <span>Game Engines:</span>